prijkes/AIReviewer/README.md

 ### Optimization Tips
 1. Use smaller models (gpt-4o-mini vs gpt-4o)
 2. Adjust `MaxTokens` in settings
-3. Limit `MaxFilesToReview`
-4. Monitor token usage in logs
+3. Monitor token usage in logs

 ## 🔒 Security

 - **Credentials**: Stored in environment variables (never in code)
 - **Authentication**: Azure DefaultAzureCredential for OpenAI, PAT for Azure DevOps
-- **Permissions**: Bot can only act with PAT permissions (principle of least privilege)
+- **Permissions**: Bot acts only with configured PAT permissions (principle of least privilege)
 - **Data**: All communication over HTTPS
 - **Sandboxing**: Function execution is controlled and logged